iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Machine Learning Amazon Kendra Enterprise search

-Machine Learning Amazon Lex Chatbot
+Machine Learning Amazon Lex Chatbots

 Machine Learning Amazon Polly Speech synthesis